 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.During this lab, you will learn h...

-Knowledge Check: Compute Fundamentals
+Knowledge Check: Database Fundamentals for AWS Part 1

 You will learn the steps to create and use the MySQL Relational Database using Amazon RDS.